-You must receive written consent from the local planning authority (Newport City Council) before starting any work that affects a tree which is:
+You must receive written consent from Newport City Council before starting any work that affects a tree which is either:

-Download the council's Tree policy (pdf) for guidance and advice.
+Download the Tree policy (pdf) for help and advice on council owned trees.

-Protected trees which are dangerous may be felled without first obtaining written permission from the council.
+A protected tree which is dangerous may be felled without first obtaining written permission from the council.

-Owners should give at least five days notice of the intention to fell a dead or dangerous tree to give the council the opportunity to inspect and confirm the need for action.
+Owners should give at least five days notice of the intention to fell a dead or dangerous tree to give us an opportunity to inspect and confirm the need for action.

 The council could prosecute an owner if it considers action has been taken without good reason, the onus of proof remains with the owner.